 NFCC and its member agencies are here to help.
-Counselors are available by phone around the clock to assist if you are experiencing job loss, temporary loss of income or financial hardship during this time.TALK TO A NONPROFIT COUNSELOR NOW!
+Counselors are available by phone around the clock to assist if you are experiencing job loss, temporary loss of income or financial hardship during this time.CONNECT ONLINE WITH A FINANCIAL COUNSELOR

 The Coronavirus (COVID-19) situation continues to evolve.
 It appears it will take some time before the pandemic is brought under control.
 While impact on health is of immediate concern, the financial downsides have also started to unravel as work and wages have begun to get impacted.
 For those who are facing loss of wages or job, its time to take immediate action.
 For others, it is wise to prepare.